This post contains affiliate links.

 An omelette on a white background.

-2. Whisk the eggs in a bowl and season with salt and pepper.
+2. Whisk your eggs in a bowl and season with salt and pepper to taste.

-3. Heat a non-stick skillet over medium heat and add a bit of butter or oil.
+3. Heat a non-stick skillet over medium heat and spray with oil or add a pat of butter.

 4. Pour the beaten eggs into the skillet and let them cook for a minute until the edges start to set.